Johor Bahru Sentral station

-Johor Bahru Sentral (also known as JB Sentral) is an integrated transport hub in Bukit Chagar, Johor Bahru, Johor, Malaysia.
+Johor Bahru Sentral (commonly abbreviated to JB Sentral) is an integrated transport hub in the Bukit Chagar suburb of Johor Bahru, the capital city of the state of Johor.

-Inaugurated on 21 October 2010, it replaced the closed Johor Bahru railway station located 200m south of it.
+Inaugurated on 21 October 2010, it replaced the former Johor Bahru railway station located 200 m south of it.
 As part of the Southern Integrated Gateway, it is connected to the Sultan Iskandar Customs, Immigration and Quarantine Complex.